 Workshop sessions will be convened via Zoom on Friday’s at 9:00AM Pacific, 10AM Mountain, 11AM Central and 12PM Eastern for one hour, over 10 consecutive Fridays.

-I prefer to have no more than 6 or 7 members in the group.
+I prefer to have no more than 7 or 8 members in the group.

-The topics covered include the structure and relationship between consciousness and the unconscious, understanding archetypes, anima/us and “the shadow, Jung’s method of dream “amplification,” the compensatory function of dreaming, “Big dreams” and dreams of the collective, healing and problem solving dreams, and contemplative and creative exercises that can help expand upon dream themes, an exploration of dreaming and synchronicity, and the relationship between the creative process and dream work.
+The workshop covers the structure and relationship between consciousness and the unconscious, understanding archetypes, anima/us and “the shadow, Jung’s method of dream “amplification,” the compensatory function of dreaming, “Big dreams” and dreams of the collective, healing and problem solving dreams, and contemplative and creative exercises that can help expand upon dream themes, an exploration of dreaming and synchronicity, and the relationship between the creative process and dream work.
 We will explore not only the useful aspects of Jung’s thoughts on dreaming, we will also confront and challenge the Eurocentric and misogynistic notions that exist in these texts and theories.

 Also, remember that this is not a therapy group.
 Examining dreams may shed light on conflict or complexes or challenges which may be better processed in a therapy or counseling process than in a workshop.
 This group is supplemental to other therapeutic, creative, or contemplative processes – and not a replacement for appropriate therapeutic services, professional mentoring or spiritual direction.

-You can read more about my work with dreams in the New Yorker , and you are welcome to peruse the blog by searching for “dreams” to see my available essays about working with dreams and dream amplification.
+You can read more about my work with dreams here in the New Yorker , and you are welcome to peruse the blog by searching for “dreams” to see my available essays about working with dreams and dream amplification.

-Feel free to contact me at firstname.lastname@example.org for registration information or with any questions.
+Feel free to email me at email@example.com with any questions.